matsuhira/about/curriculum_vitae_en.md

 *Keio University presented Fujitsu with a letter of appreciation for his KAME project.
 * Received the President's Award for ``Success in developing the de facto standard for the next generation Internet protocol IPv6''

-#### April 1992 - March 1996: Fujitsu Laboratories Optical Connect Promotion Office/Information Network Systems Research Department
+#### April 1992 - March 1996: Fujitsu Laboratories  Optical Networking Systems Lab/Computer Network Systems Lab
 We established ourselves as an independent research group focused on TCP/IP, conducted research on early Internet technology, acquired knowledge and information that was not available within the company through self-study, and solidified the foundations of the Internet era.
 * TCP/IP investigation, investigation and organization of his Internet-related information, dissemination of information on web server
 * Information Processing Interoperability Technology Association (INTAP) Ultra-high-speed network and distributed processing technology trend survey working group member